xasos/Coins/README.md

 ### Get All Coin Prices

-Get information about all coins
+Get price information about all coins.

 #### `GET /coins`